rivm-syso/euromix-to-sbml/README.md

 ![Model diagram of the EuroMix PBK model](euromix-pbk-model.png)

-## Reimplementation in antimony
+## Reimplementation in Antimony

 The model was reimplemented in [Antimony](https://tellurium.readthedocs.io/en/latest/antimony.html), see file [euromix.ant](model/euromix.ant).
-The results of the R simulation and the SBML simulation (using libroadrunner in Python) match.

 Notebook [validate_antimony_model.ipynb](notebooks/validate_antimony_model.ipynb) shows the results of the validation comparison with the results obtained by the R/MCSim/desolve implementation.
+The results of the R simulation and the SBML simulation (using libroadrunner in Python) match.
 Note that the [libRoadRunner](https://www.libroadrunner.org/) engine that is used for the python simulations returns concentrations, also if a species is declared to be `substanceOnly`.
 Therefore it is necessary to convert the output to amounts by multiplying the concentration with volume of the compartment the species is placed in in order to obtain amounts.

 ## Model annotation

 Annotations of the model and its element are specified in the file [euromix.annotations.csv](model/euromix.annotations.csv).
-This annotations file links the different model elements (e.g., compartments and parameters) to ontological terms and, where relevant, specifies the units of measure.
+This annotations file links the different model elements (e.g., compartments and parameters) to ontological terms and specifies the units of measure.
 For the annotations of modelling terms, the [BPBK ontology](http://obofoundry.org/ontology/pbpko) is used.
 For the annotation of the units of measure, the [UCUM](https://ucum.org/) notation is adopted.

 ## SBML conversion and SBML model annotation

 Conversion to an annotated SBML file is done automatically using the [SBML PBK workflow](https://github.com/jwkruisselbrink/sbml-pbk-workflow).
 This workflow follows several steps.
 It first converts the Antimony model implementation to SBML.
 Then, it annotates this SBML file using the annotations specified in the [euromix.annotations.csv](model/euromix.annotations.csv) file.
 After this, it runs validation scripts on the generated SBML file to check for consistency and completeness (e.g, of the units).
 Finally, it publishes the generated SBML file (and log files) as build artifacts and adds/updates the generated/updated SBML file ([euromix.sbml](model/euromix.sbml)) in this repository.

-Notebook [get_model_info.ipynb](notebooks/get_model_info.ipynb) shows how information can be retrieved from the annotated SBML model file (e.g., units, differential equations, diagrams, semantic annotations).
+Notebook [get_sbml_model_info.ipynb](notebooks/get_sbml_model_info.ipynb) shows how information can be retrieved from the annotated SBML model file (e.g., units, differential equations, diagrams, semantic annotations).
 Notebook [run_sbml_model.ipynb](notebooks/run_sbml_model.ipynb) demonstrates how to run the SBML model.

 ## Running the Jupyter notebooks